doc4d/docQodlyPro/docs/4DQodlyPro/gettingStarted.md

 ### Activating authentication

 Authentication on the WebAdmin web server is granted using an access key.
 For more details, see [Access key](https://developer.4d.com/docs/Admin/webAdmin#access-key).

+In case of [access through 4D](#from-the-4d-application), an access key is transparently provided.

 ### Development and deployment